A hunter’s companion bred to find, flush, and fetch game, the spaniel’s exact origin is unknown.

+The spaniel is a hunter’s companion bred to find, flush, and fetch game, but their exact origin is unknown.
 Some scholars speculate the type originated in Spain, hence the name.
 Other research suggests that they originated in Asia and migrated west, to Europe and beyond.
-Spaniels go back to at least the 14th century, but their ancestry may be even older.
+Spaniels go back to at least the 14th century, but their ancestry might be even older.

-Today, the AKC recognizes the following 15 spaniel-type breeds:
+Today, the AKC recognizes the following 15 spaniel-type breeds.

 American Water Spaniel